ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-setup-stage.md

 - the wIndex is **0** for our purposes
 - ❗️you need to fetch the descriptor type from the high byte of `wValue`, and the descriptor index from the the low byte of `wValue`

-Check section 9.4.3 of the [USB specification][usb_spec] for a very detailed description of the requests.
+Check Section 9.4.3 of the [USB specification] for a very detailed description of the requests.
 All the constants we'll be using are also described in Tables 9-3, 9-4 and 9-5 of the same document.
 Or, you can refer to [Chapter 6 of USB In a Nutshell](https://www.beyondlogic.org/usbnutshell/usb6.shtml).

 You should return `Err(Error::xxx)` if the properties aren't met.